Topic

 7. Renewal

 The permit will be renewed provided that the conditions for being granted a residence permit pursuant to the Immigration Regulations section 6-3 are still met, cf. the Immigration Act section 61 first paragraph.
-See Chapter 2 ‘Conditions for residence permits for seasonal workers’.
+See Chapter 2.

 In connection with a renewal, however, a new labour market assessment need not be carried out, cf. the Immigration Act section 61 fourth paragraph.

 As a rule, applications for renewal must be submitted online (Application Portal Norway (external link)).
 In exceptional cases, the UDI’s own form: ‘Application for a permit for residence or work’ (external link to PDF) can be used.
-The form is available on the UDI’s website www.udi.no, at the police and at the foreign service missions.
+The form is available on the UDI’s website www.udi.no.

 Applications for renewal are submitted to the police district in which the applicant lives.
 As a rule, the applicant is required to submit the application in person, cf. the Regulations section 10-27.